Skip to content

 Roy’s Hawaii Kai

-Honolulu, $$$$, Steakhouse, Seafood, Grill
+Honolulu, $$$$, Steakhouse, Hawaiian Fusion, Seafood

 Roy’s has been an institution in Honolulu for many years.
 The chefs here utilize the freshest local ingredients, bold Asian spices, and European sauces; and focus on fresh seafood for a mouthwatering menu you will love.
 Often packed with food-savvy visitors and residents alike, Roy’s has become known for classics like smoked Szechuan baby back ribs or blackened ahi with soy mustard butter sauce.
-Local favorites include the miso butterfish and chocolate soufflé.
+Local favorites include the miso butterfish and chocolate lava cake.
 There are also several vegetarian and vegan options, not to mention a fantastic wine list.

 Website Map